 This is the 21st century mindset that college and universities, as well as employers, are looking for in applicants.
 Colleges want individuals who know how to think critically, problem solve, develop solutions to complex problems, and articulate them with confidence and poise.
 Cushman High School empowers its students by developing in them the skills needed to identify a topic, pose questions, research, analyze and effectively communicate ideas and solutions.

-After watching the second annual SAM Showcase with the close of the 2017-18 school year, there is no doubt in my mind of how productive and meaningful the SAM Challenge truly is for our students and our society.
+After watching the recent annual SAM Showcase, there is no doubt in my mind of how productive and meaningful the SAM Challenge truly is for our students and our society.
 Their presentations are more than compelling; They are powerful mechanisms for awareness, insight and change.
-Congratulations to Cushman’s agents of change.
-For more information about Cushman High School and SAM projects, visit:www.cushmanschool.org.
+For more information about Cushman High School and SAM projects, visit the High School curriculum web page.

 - Arvi Balseiro